ALUMNI

 Kate was born in Baltimore and studied Spanish and Latin American Studies at St. Mary’s College of Maryland.
 During her years at St. Mary’s, she had the opportunity to travel abroad and study both in Chile and Costa Rica.
 After graduating from St. Mary’s, she taught high school Spanish for two years at Friends School of Baltimore, and spent one summer in an indigenous village in Puebla, Mexico.
 Kate began the Intercultural Communication master’s program, with a concentration in Hispanic Studies, in the fall of 2009, and graduated in December 2011.
 During her final year as a student in the INCC program, Kate worked for Education Based Latino Outreach (EBLO), a non-profit in Baltimore City.
 Kate is now employed with the House of Ruth, a wonderful organization in Baltimore that serves survivors of domestic violence.
 Her position with House of Ruth is Bilingual Client Services Coordinator and her caseload includes both English-speaking and Spanish-speaking clients and their children.
 There are always plenty of opportunities to support and volunteer with House of Ruth; please contact Kate if you are interested or would like more information!
 Contact info: kjakuta@gmail.com

-I’m an Admissions Counselor at Towson University where I meet with students and families from diverse backgrounds and reviews applications for freshman and transfer students.
-In addition, I conduct information sessions to student groups and participate in on-campus events related to student recruitment.
+I’m a Coordinator of Enrollment Development at Carroll Community College where I meet with students and families from diverse backgrounds and help them access resources to realize their academic goals.
+I am fluent in Spanish so focus heavily on Hispanic student recruitment.
+In addition, I conduct information sessions to student groups and participate in on- and off-campus events related to student recruitment.
 I earned my B.A. in Spanish from Shepherd University and then earned my M.A. in Intercultural Communication from UMBC in 2012.
 After graduating, I was not sure what I could do with a B.A. in Spanish, all I knew was that I loved communicating cross-culturally, so the Intercultural Communication program seemed like the perfect program of which to take advantage.
 The courses I took in the program helped me in developing excellent cross-cultural communication skills and understanding, in addition to continuing to study the Spanish language and its cultures.
 I was a T.A. in Spanish, which paid for my studies at UMBC and allowed me to maintain my Spanish and use it in my professional life.
-I continued to teach as an adjunct instructor at UMBC after graduating from the program, until I obtained a job as an admissions counselor at Towson University.
+I continued to teach as an adjunct instructor at UMBC after graduating from the program, until I obtained a job as an admissions counselor at Towson University, and I’ve thrived in the college admissions world ever since.
 I am very grateful for the strengths I built while in the program and for the people I met and continue to maintain relationships with today.
 The professors in the program are excellent; they provided challenging learning environments, both in and outside of the classroom.
 Furthermore, they were available whenever I needed any help with various facets of my graduate education.
 Contact info: llipta01@gmail.com

 Michelle Massey